OpenOLAT/OpenOLAT-docs/sites/manual_user/docs/learningresources/Access_Restrictions_in_the_Expert_Mode.md

 .

 **getLastAttemptDate("70323524635734") + 24h < now **
-Generates TRUE when the last test attempt is older than 24 hours
+Generates TRUE when the last test attempt is older than 24 hours.

 **getInitialEnrollmentDate("70323786958847") <= date("26.5.2005 18:00")**
-Generates TRUE for those participants who enrolled in an available group before 6 p.m. on May 26th, 2005, by means of the course element _Enrolment_ with specified ID.
+Generates TRUE for those participants who enrolled in an available group before 6 p.m. on May 26th, 2005, by means of the course element _Enrollment_ with specified ID.

 **getInitialEnrollmentDate("70323786958847") + 2h > now**
-Generates TRUE within two hours starting at the moment of registration for those participants who have enrolled in an available group by means of the course element _Enrolment_ with specified ID.
+Generates TRUE within two hours starting at the moment of registration for those participants who have enrolled in an available group by means of the course element _Enrollment_ with specified ID.
 This way it is clear that every participant can only work on e.g. a script within a particular time frame.

 **(getInitialCourseLaunchDate(0) >= never) | (getInitialCourseLaunchDate(0) +